 Ever Hear of Copper Plating Inside the Compressor?

-So why would the compressor have copper plating on the inside?
-They certainly are not manufactured that way.
+So, why would the compressor have copper plating on the inside?
+They certainly aren't manufactured that way.

-The short answer is the acid inside the system eats away at the copper and brass components in the system.
-The copper is then deposited in the high pressure / temperature environment of the compressor.
+The short answer is that acids inside the system can eat away at the copper and brass components in the system.
+The copper is then deposited in the high pressure/temperature environment of the compressor.

 Why does this happen?

-So for a technician, what we can do in ensure we are properly evacuating the system and installing appropriate filter driers to reduce or eliminate the presence of air and moisture.
+So, for a technician, we can ensure that we are properly evacuating the system and installing appropriate filter driers to reduce or eliminate the presence of air and moisture.

-P.S. – For an in depth analysis of a study on copper plating in compressors you can read here
+P.S. – For an in-depth analysis of a study on copper plating in compressors, you can read a literature search here.